- J.D.The George Washington University Law School2008

 - B.S.University of Floridahigh honors2005

-He also is recognized for his unique experience in helping companies identify and mitigate their exposure to potential tort liability and has worked with clients in numerous industries to secure liability protection under the SAFETY Act, Public Law 85-804, the Price Anderson Act, the Defense Base Act (DBA), and FAR 52.228-7 (Insurance-Liability to Third Persons).
+He also is recognized for his unique experience helping companies identify and mitigate their exposure to potential civil and tort liability and has worked with clients in numerous industries to secure liability protection under the SAFETY Act, Public Law 85-804, the Price Anderson Act, the Defense Base Act (DBA), and FAR 52.228-7 (Insurance-Liability to Third Persons).

 - Successfully represented the first public utility in the United States to obtain liability protection under the SAFETY Act for its anti-terrorism security program.

 - Successfully represented a Washington Technology Top 100 government contractor as co-lead counsel in a $55 million Contract Disputes Act (CDA) dispute with the Army regarding the allowability of private security costs.
 Participated in five-week bench trial and authored briefs that resulted in complete victories for the contractor at the Armed Services Board of Contract Appeals (ASBCA) and the Federal Circuit.